johnathanvman/F6/index.md

 						])+

 						choose([", holding her tight",", pulling her into an overly-tight embrace",", wrapping her arms around the bats middle",".
-CDOMSHORT wraps one arm around the bats chest and another around her neck",", then squishes her wings together"])+ choose([
+CDOMSHORT wraps one arm around the bats chest and another around her neck.
+She lets her struggle fruitlessly for a moment",", then squishes her wings together"])+ choose([
 							".
 CDOMSHORT's mouth envelopes the trapped girls head with ease.
 As her wings try flapping within the confines of DOM's grip, she slide her mouth down to the bats shoulders.
 CDOM continues to make her way across the bats tasty body until its completely inside.", " before she swallows the bat down.",